esrlabs/bake/documentation/why_bake/why_bake.rst

 Why you should use Bake
 ========================

-Basically whether you should use Bake or not is entirely up to your circumstances, just take 2 minutes and have a look at our design goals and see if they fit what you are looking for.
+Whether you should use Bake is entirely up to you, just take 2 minutes and have a look at our design goals and see if they fit what you are looking for.

 Bake desgin goals